JvanKatwijk/qt-dab/README.md

 various channels that were exercised (e.g. by a scan) are shown.
 In the picture it shows the NPO ensemble takes positions around 30.

-On *program termination*, the list is stored in a file with the name ".qt-dab-serviceList.mxl", stored in the user's home directory On program startup, the list is read-in again.
+On  (normal) **program termination**, the list is stored in a file with the name ".qt-dab-serviceList.mxl", stored in the user's home directory On program startup, the list is read-in again.

-.
-Alternatively, the **configuration and control** window contains an entry that - when set - invokes upon program termination a  dialog with options to read an existing ensemble file, create a new one, clear the current ensemble file, or just stop with selecting.
+Alternatively, the **configuration and control** window contains an entry that - when set - shows on program termination a  dialog with options to read on the NEXT program involcation either an existing ensemble file, create a new one, clear the current ensemble file, or just stop with selecting.
 In the last two cases, the setting on the configuration window is "undone".

 ![7.0](/res/read_me/ensemble-dialog.png)

-Clicking on a service name obviously will select the service, which might take a few seconds if another channel has to be started.
+Clicking on a service name on the servides list obviously will select the service, which might take a few seconds if another channel has to be started.
 Clicking on the small entry left of the service name controls the **status** of the entry, i.e. a **favorite** or not.
 If set as **favorite** a small "*" appears left of the name in the list.